You got your first film camera – congratulations!

 9. Kodak Gold 400

 Kodak Gold 400 is a great 35mm color film option for rich color saturation and fine grain.
-It can work well in a variety of light situations and will surprise most users on its versatility in low light conditions.
+It can work well in a variety of light situations and will surprise most users with its versatility in low light conditions.
 In our research, this color film was very often compared to the Kodak Ultramax 400, which makes us think this isn’t widely available.

 To get similar colors in another film stock, we suggest choosing Kodak Gold 200, but consider sunnier locations to keep the images from looking fuzzy.